flutter-passkey-authentication

 main.dart

-import 'package:corbado_auth/corbado_auth.dart'; import 'package:passkeys_demo_flutter/auth_provider.dart'; import 'package:passkeys_demo_flutter/pages/loading_page.dart'; import 'package:passkeys_demo_flutter/router.dart'; import 'package:flutter/material.dart'; import 'package:flutter_riverpod/flutter_riverpod.dart'; void main() async { WidgetsFlutterBinding.ensureInitialized(); // This is a nice pattern if you need to initialize some of your services // before the app starts. // As we are using riverpod this initialization happens inside providers. // First we show a loading page. runApp(const LoadingPage()); // Now we do the initialization. final projectId = const String.fromEnvironment('CORBADO_PROJECT_ID'); final customDomain = const String.fromEnvironment('CORBADO_CUSTOM_DOMAIN'); final corbadoAuth = CorbadoAuth(); await corbadoAuth.init(projectId, customDomain: customDomain); // Finally we override the providers that needed initialization. // Now the real app can be loaded. runApp(ProviderScope( overrides: [ corbadoProvider.overrideWithValue(corbadoAuth), ], child: MyApp(), )); } class MyApp extends ConsumerWidget { const MyApp({super.key}); @override Widget build(BuildContext context, WidgetRef ref) { final router = ref.watch(routerProvider); return MaterialApp.router( routeInformationParser: router.routeInformationParser, routerDelegate: router.routerDelegate, routeInformationProvider: router.routeInformationProvider, theme: ThemeData( useMaterial3: false, colorScheme: ColorScheme( brightness: Brightness.light, primary: Color(0xFF1953ff), onPrimary: Colors.white, secondary: Colors.white, onSecondary: Color(0xFF1953ff), error: Colors.redAccent, onError: Colors.white, background: Color(0xFF1953ff), onBackground: Colors.white, surface: Color(0xFF1953ff), onSurface: Color(0xFF1953ff), ), ), ); } }
+import 'package:corbado_auth/corbado_auth.dart'; import 'package:my_app/auth_provider.dart'; import 'package:my_app/router.dart'; import 'package:my_app/pages/loading_page.dart'; import 'package:flutter/material.dart'; import 'package:flutter_riverpod/flutter_riverpod.dart'; void main() async { WidgetsFlutterBinding.ensureInitialized(); // First, show a loading page while we await initialization. runApp(const LoadingPage()); // Initialize the CorbadoAuth SDK with your projectId & (optional) customDomain. final projectId = const String.fromEnvironment('CORBADO_PROJECT_ID'); final customDomain = const String.fromEnvironment('CORBADO_CUSTOM_DOMAIN'); final corbadoAuth = CorbadoAuth(); await corbadoAuth.init( projectId: projectId, customDomain: customDomain, ); // Override the corbadoProvider with our fully initialized CorbadoAuth instance. runApp( ProviderScope( overrides: [ corbadoProvider.overrideWithValue(corbadoAuth), ], child: MyApp(), ), ); } class MyApp extends ConsumerWidget { const MyApp({super.key}); @override Widget build(BuildContext context, WidgetRef ref) { final router = ref.watch(routerProvider); return MaterialApp.router( routeInformationParser: router.routeInformationParser, routerDelegate: router.routerDelegate, routeInformationProvider: router.routeInformationProvider, theme: ThemeData( useMaterial3: false, colorScheme: const ColorScheme( brightness: Brightness.light, primary: Color(0xFF1953ff), onPrimary: Colors.white, secondary: Colors.white, onSecondary: Color(0xFF1953ff), error: Colors.redAccent, onError: Colors.white, background: Color(0xFF1953ff), onBackground: Colors.white, surface: Color(0xFF1953ff), onSurface: Color(0xFF1953ff), ), ), ); } }

 3.2 Setup the UI

-All UI files can be found here under widgets and pages.
-Explaining every UI component is out of the scope of this blog article, but we will demonstrate how to use the values received from our providers by taking a look at our profile page found under lib/pages/profile_page.dart.
+All UI files can be found here under screens and pages.
+Explaining every UI component is out of the scope of this blog article.

 profile_page.dart